torkleyy/nitric/README.md

     * Expose internals in an `*-internals` crate for stability by default, with the option to opt into more unstable facilities
 * Impose minimal friction to use `nitric`
-    * The goal is for `nitric` to be cheap and easy to use in one place of your project for solving a particular
+    * The goal is for `nitric` to be cheap and easy to use in one place of your project for solving a particular problem
     * `nitric` is meant to be compatible with other data structure / ECS / CGS libraries, e.g. [Specs], [froggy], etc. instead of competing with them